 In this case, with our "bomb shelter exercise", we are left with 125 solutions out of the original 2304 formal configurations (Slide 12).
 We could go right down the list and look at one after the other.
 However, with computer support, we can do much more.
 For instance, we can define any particular variable as a driver, or even select several variables as multiple drivers.

-For example: If you want to see all the solutions that include the condition "Everyone gets the same shelter quality", we can treat this particular condition as an "input" by locking it, and obtain a resultant outcome space (Slide 13a).
-In a morphological field, any parameter (or multiple parameters) can serve as a driver (or "independent variable").
-Slide 13b shows a multi-driver input (red) and a clustered output.
+For example: If you want to see all the solutions that include the condition "Everyone gets the same shelter quality", we can treat this particular condition as an "input" by locking it, and obtain a resultant outcome space (Slide 13, next page).
+In a morphological field, any parameter can serve as a driver (or "independent variable); anything can be input and anything can be output.

-Slide 13a: Solution space (blue) for single driver input (red)
+Slide 13: Solution space (blue) for single driver input (red)

 This field segment was presented as an exercise only.
 Let's take a look at something more complex.